joseprupi/quantragrpc/README.md

 Quantra allows to execute different processes serving gRPC requests sent by the clients and serialized with Flatbuffers format.

-These requests are being processed by an Envoy proxy that forwards them to each of the processes running in the background in a Round Robin fashion.
+These requests are being processed by an Envoy proxy that forwards them to each of the processes running in the background.

 ![Arqchitecture](docs/architecture.jpg?raw=true "Arqchitecture")

+# Examples

+## C++

+## Formating data

+flatc --raw-binary -t ../flatbuffers/fbs/requests.fbs --json --strict-json -- ./data/fixed_rate_bond_request.bin